davidmaxwaterman/webapps-tools/README.md

 tools I use to manage the 01org webapps

+Replace TOKEN in the scripts with your own token - see github api help pages for how to get your own.

 USE AT YOUR OWN RISK.

 BE SURE TO CHECK THESE WORK AS YOU INTEND BEFORE USING THEM.